- November 14, 2017

 For my money, I much prefer seeing this and all chart patterns on the daily chart and above.
 I find when the inside bar pattern breaks while in the context of a pattern such as a pullback, the daily chart and higher give more bang for the buck.

-It is vital that you have a trading plan when you are choosing to use this chart pattern as part of an overall trading strategy.
-The inside bar strategy does not truly exist on it’s own but can be a useful objective trade trigger when appearing in price patterns that are centered around the tendencies of the markets.
+You must have a trading plan when you are choosing to use this chart pattern as part of an overall trading strategy.
+The inside bar strategy does not truly exist on its own but can be a useful objective trade trigger when appearing in price patterns that are centered around the tendencies of the markets.